bazaarvoice/bv-ios-sdk/Reference Apps/PhotoUploadExample/readme.md

 Bazaarvoice iOS SDK - Photo Review Upload Example
 =

+For simpler integration, this example now uses cocoapods for dependency management.
+See http://cocoapods.org/ for details.

+To update dependencies:

+	pod install

+To open project:

+	open PhotoUploadExample.xcworkspace

+Note: do not use the .xcproject file.

+=

 This example illustrates using the Bazaarvoice iOS SDK to submit a photo-review that include a user generated photo (camera/gallery), star rating and review text.
 Some highlights: